zxing-js/library/README.md

 All the examples are using ES6, be sure is supported in your browser or modify as needed (eg. var instead of const etc.).

-The browser library is using the [MediaDevices](https://developer.mozilla.org/en-US/docs/Web/API/MediaDevices) web api which is marked as experimental as of this writing.
-You can use external polyfills like [webrtc-adapter](https://github.com/webrtc/adapter) to increase browser compatiblity.
+The browser library is using the [MediaDevices](https://developer.mozilla.org/en-US/docs/Web/API/MediaDevices) web API which is marked as experimental as of this writing.
+_You can use external polyfills like [webrtc-adapter](https://github.com/webrtc/adapter) to increase browser compatiblity._

-Also, note that the library is using the [TypedArray](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/TypedArray) (Int32Array, Uint8ClampedArray, etc.) which are not available in older browsers (for example Android 4 default browser, etc.).
-You can use a polyfill library like [core-js](https://github.com/zloirock/core-js) to support these browsers.
+Also, note that the library is using the [TypedArray](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/TypedArray) (Int32Array, Uint8ClampedArray, etc.) which are not available in older browsers (e.g. Android 4 default browser).
+_You can use a polyfill library like [core-js](https://github.com/zloirock/core-js) to support these browsers._

 #### TypeScript

 Install the package:

 `npm i @zxing/library --save`

+or

+`yarn add @zxing/library`

 And then include directly the classes files you need, for example: